gabecadiz/smart-brain/README.md

 Smart Brain is a React.js based front-end that is combined with a Node/Express API [backend](https://github.com/gabecadiz/smart-brain-api)

-Smart brain is a single page application app that allows users to submit a link to a photo.
+Smart brain is a single page application that allows users to submit a link to a photo.
 If a correct image link is inputted and submitted, the app will display the image and shortly update to provide boxes around any faces detected by the Clarifai face detection model.

 ## Register / Sign In Capabilities